Guidance for businesses that want to offer takeaways and deliveries

 What you can sell

-The new rules mean you can sell food and hot or cold non alcoholic drinks for takeaway or delivery.
+You can sell food and hot or cold non alcoholic drinks for takeaway or delivery.

 - hot food or drink between 11pm and 5am